starci183/cetus-clmm-bot/README.md

 ## ⚠️ Disclaimer

-Bot này được phát triển cho mục đích educational và experimental.
+This bot is developed for educational and experimental purposes.
 Cryptocurrency trading involves substantial risk.
-Sử dụng bot này hoàn toàn tự chịu trách nhiệm.
-Developers không chịu trách nhiệm cho bất kỳ tổn thất nào có thể xảy ra.
+Use this bot entirely at your own risk.
+Developers are not responsible for any losses that may occur.

-## 🔗 Links hữu ích
+## 🔗 Useful Links

 - [Cetus Protocol](https://cetus.zone/)
 - [Sui Network](https://sui.io/)